Doctor’s Note: Your Essential Guide to Psoriasis and More

 • Eat a Balanced Diet: Focus on fruits, vegetables, lean proteins, and whole grains.
 Omega-3s from fish and flaxseeds may help.
 Consult your doctor before major dietary changes.

 • Avoid Smoking and Limit Alcohol: Both can worsen psoriasis and trigger flare-ups.
-Avoid smoking and reduce alcohol consumption.

 • Consider Supplements: Vitamin D or omega-3 supplements may help; consult your doctor before starting any new supplements.